filtron/MarkovKernels.jl/README.md

 IdentityKernel # acts as identity with respect to marginalize StochasticMatrix # Kernel over categories

-CategoricalLikelihood # Likelihood function for categories FlatLikelihood # Makes posterior/htransform (Bayes' rule) an identity mapping Likelihood   # AbstractMarkovKernel paired with a measurement LogQuadraticLikelihood # Canonical parametrization of log-quadratic likelihood functions
+LikelihoodVector # Likelihood function for categories FlatLikelihood # Makes posterior/htransform (Bayes' rule) an identity mapping Likelihood   # AbstractMarkovKernel paired with a measurement LogQuadraticLikelihood # Canonical parametrization of log-quadratic likelihood functions